“Whoever touches the life of the child,

 Assistants to Infancy Course Overview

 The AMI Montessori Assistants to Infancy Training course graduates are prepared to be Montessori Infant Toddler Educators to work with parents perinatally, assist with the infant at birth, prepare beautiful and responsible environments, direct Infant Toddler Communities in schools and day care settings, in hospitals, and wherever children under the age of three are found!
 Spanish speaking students may do course work and take exams in Spanish.
-Translators are also welcome at the student’s own expense.
+A Translation service may be arranged by the MTCBC for a group of students at the students’ own expense.

 - Montessori Pedagogy and Philosophy: the natural development of the child from conception to three years of age